wayneIBM/vpc-on-classic/errors.md

 ## invalid_generation_parameter
 **Message**: The generation query parameter must be set to 1.

-For versions on and after 5/31/2019, the `generation` query parameter must be set to 1 to allow VPC on Classic API requests.
+For versions on and after 5/31/2019, the 'generation' query parameter must be set to 1 to allow VPC API requests for use with generation 1 compute resources.

 How to set the generation parameter